PewDiePie’s YouTube Red series gets cancelled after vlogger posts anti-Semitic content

 One of these shows was a reality series called “Scare PewDiePie,” where Kjellberg was dragged through terrifying real-life experiences.
 The show had been renewed for a second season last June, but a premiere date had not yet been set, Variety reports.

-According to a Google spokesperson, the show will not be returning.
+According to a YouTube spokesperson, the show will not be returning.

 “We’ve decided to cancel the release of “Scare PewDiePie” Season 2 and we’re removing the PewDiePie channel from Google Preferred,” the spokesperson told TechCrunch.